 The intensity of the interfering EM energy can be measured in volts per metre (V/m.).

 Each mobility scooter can resist EMC up to a certain intensity.

 This is known as the scooter's "immunity level".

 The higher the immunity level, the greater the protection.

 Current technology offers useful protection of at least 20 V/m. which provides protection from the more common sources of radiated EMC.

-There are several relatively strong Electromagnetic Fields present in the everyday environment.
+There are a number of relatively strong electromagnetic fields present in the everyday environment.
 Most of these sources are obvious and easy to avoid, others are not so obvious and can be unavoidable.

 By following the warnings listed, your risk of exposure to EMC will be minimised.